Top-ranked Baylor beats Oklahoma 84-74 for 20th win in row

+WACO, Texas (AP)Adam Flagler glanced down at the stat sheet and groaned.
+James Akinjo didn’t even want to see the Baylor turnovers he knew were glaring on the page.

-WACO, Texas (AP) — James Akinjo matched his career high with 27 points, Adam Flagler scored 22 and top-ranked Baylor stretched its national-best winning streak to 20 games with an 84-74 win over Oklahoma on Tuesday night.
+While the guards combined for 12 of Baylor’s season-high 20 turnovers, both also scored more than 20 points as the top-ranked Bears stretched their national-best winning streak to 20 games with an 84-74 win over Oklahoma on Tuesday night.

-Baylor and seventh-ranked Southern Cal (12-0) are the only undefeated teams remaining from major conferences.
+”It’s very tough, I don’t even want to look at it,” Akinjo said of the seven turnovers, even though he matched his career high with 27 points and had five assists.

+”It really upsets us,” said Flagler, who had 22 points and five turnovers. ”We don’t really worry about the points, but we have the ball in our hands a lot, so when we are turning it over, we’re hurting our team.
+And that’s the last thing we want.”

 After the Sooners (11-3, 1-1) got within 77-72 in the final minute on a fastbreak layup by Umoja Gibson, their transfer senior guard from Waco who played three seasons at North Texas, LJ Cryer had a backcourt turnover.
-Oklahoma called timeout before Flo Thamba blocked Gibson’s 3-pointer.
+Oklahoma called timeout, but Flo Thamba then blocked Gibson’s 3-pointer.

-The Bears sealed the game by making seven of eight free throws in the final 40 seconds, three by Akinjo and two each by Flagler and Thamba.
+The Bears made seven of eight free throws in the final 40 seconds, three by Akinjo and two each by Flagler and Thamba.

+”We’re a tough team, a tough group of guys,” Akinjo said. ”We just fought, Give credit to Oklahoma. … We know in the Big 12 no one is going away.

 Tanner Groves had 13 points to lead four players in double figures for first-year coach Porter Moser and the Sooners, who like Baylor shot 56% from the field (29 of 52).
 Jalen Hill and Gibson each had 12 points and Ethan Chargois 10.